Helping control abnormal heart rhythms

 Getting the care you need starts with seeing one of our heart or vascular specialists.

 A pacemaker is a small device implanted in your chest that helps control various types of heart rhythm disorders.
 Traditional pacemakers, which weigh about an ounce, include a pulse generator, which produces electrical energy to control heartbeats.
 That energy travels along one or more leads, which are connected to the heart’s muscle.
 The electrical energy causes the heart to beat.

 Our Electrophysiology Program is the mid-Atlantic region’s leading referral program for patients with heart rhythm disorders.
 Our advanced lab lets us treat and manage even the most complex cases.

-What to expect during pacemaker procedure
+What to expect during pacemaker implantation

 Depending on your condition, you may be a candidate for a leadless pacemaker, which goes directly into the heart.
 Learn more about leadless pacemakers.

 If you’re receiving a traditional pacemaker, you and your doctor will discuss any medications you take and whether you should keep taking them before the procedure.
 On the day of your procedure, you’ll receive an IV line so we can give you medication.
 We’ll clean your chest and shave it if necessary.
 You’ll receive local anesthesia to numb the surgical area, along with a sedative to help you relax.